intuitem/ciso-assistant-community/README.md

 5. Reach the frontend on http://localhost:5173

+> [!NOTE]
-Note: Safari will not properly work in this setup, as it requires https for secure cookies.
+> Safari will not properly work in this setup, as it requires https for secure cookies.
 The simplest solution is to use Chrome or Firefox.
 An alternative is to use a caddy proxy.
 This is the solution used in docker-compose, so you can use it as an example.

-## Managing migrations
+### Managing migrations

 The migrations are tracked by version control, https://docs.djangoproject.com/en/4.2/topics/migrations/#version-control